Call/WhatsAppText +1 (302) 613-4617

 Shot Planning Lip Sync Theory 12 Principles Writing Acting Intention Notes Visual Development Pitches Reference Study Notes Character Biography Writing Reel Breakdown Text Studio Research Summaries Mentor Thank-You Emails Animation Blog Writing Industry Interview Prep All Services →

-Standards in Animation
+Professional Writing Standards in the Animation Industry

-Animation Mentor does not use academic citation systems like APA or MLA—your written deliverables are professional communications, not scholarly papers.
+Animation Mentor does not use academic citation systems like APA or MLA — your written deliverables are professional communications, not scholarly papers.
 But that does not make the writing standard lower.
 Industry professional writing has its own rigorous conventions that are just as exacting as academic formatting.

 Studios read cover letters looking for animators who can articulate why they chose a specific acting choice, describe their animation process with technical precision, and communicate as industry peers rather than students.
-Animation Mentor mentors grade critique responses partly on whether you demonstrate genuine understanding of animation principles—not just whether you sound polite.
+Animation Mentor mentors grade critique responses partly on whether you demonstrate genuine understanding of animation principles — not just whether you sound polite.

 98%